Hakizu/AOC2020/readMe.md

 for a variety of skill sets and skill levels that can be solved in any programming language you like.
 One programming puzzle a day is released from 1st to 25th December, divided in two parts (the second of which is unlocked after solving the first).
-Advent of Code is created by [Eric Wastl](aoc-eric), and is 100% free.
-If you like Advent Of Code and want to support its creator, you can donate to him [here](aoc-support).
-If you want to hang out with other fellow coders, discuss about puzzles and solutions, or just have a look around, you can join the official subreddit: [r/adventofcode](aoc-reddit), or the unofficial IRC
+Advent of Code is created by [Eric Wastl](http://was.tl/), and is 100% free.
+If you like Advent Of Code and want to support its creator, you can donate to him [here](https://adventofcode.com/2020/support).
+If you want to hang out with other fellow coders, discuss about puzzles and solutions, or just have a look around, you can join the official subreddit: [r/adventofcode](https://www.reddit.com/r/adventofcode/), or the unofficial IRC
-channel: `#adventofcode` on `irc.libera.chat`, where you can also find me at the right time of the year.
+channel: `#adventofcode` on `irc.libera.chat`.

 About this repo